 - Revenue growth — Change in revenue from prior year

-- Corporate social responsibility — Index of third-party CSR measures
+- Environmental, Social and Governance (ESG) — Index of third-party ESG measures

 We use a three-year weighted average for the ROA and revenue growth metrics.
 The yearly weightings are as follows: 50% for the most recent year, 30% for the second year and 20% for the third year.
 For inventory, we use a one-year quarterly average calculation.

-The Corporate Social Responsibility (CSR) component score assesses each company's commitment to and proficiency in running socially and environmentally responsible supply chains.
+The Environmental, Social and Governance (ESG) component score assesses each company's commitment to and proficiency in running socially and environmentally responsible supply chains.
 Using trusted third-party sources, points are awarded if companies produce publicly-available sustainability reports using accepted standards and if certain expert third parties recognize their exceptional performance in social and environmental responsibility.

 The opinion component is determined by two independent panels: a Gartner analyst expert panel and a global peer panel.
 The results from both panels represent 50% of a company’s total composite score, evenly weighted at 25% from each panel.

 Global Peer Panel: The goal of the peer panel is to draw on the extensive knowledge of the professionals that, as customers and/or suppliers, interact and have direct experience with the companies being ranked.
 Additional knowledge of companies on the list is gained by exposure to periodicals, websites, white papers and conferences.
 Supply chain professionals and academia are eligible to be on the panel, however only one panelist per company is accepted.
 Excluded from the panel are consultants, technology vendors and people who don’t work in supply chain roles (such as public relations, marketing or finance).